Fourteen Years Ago.

 I’m sure he’ll be fine.

-I became aware of another energy signature in the room.
+Before I turned around to make my exit, I became aware of another energy signature in the room.
 It felt familiar.
 Windy.

 “Zephyr?”
 I asked, turning to face the source of this energy.

 Unless Zephyr had somehow reversed her aging, this wasn’t her.
-The younger woman standing before me looked pretty much what I imagined Zephyr would’ve looked like in her natural twenties, though- a shorter, modest figure with those stunning green eyes and flowing brown hair.
+The younger woman standing before me looked pretty much what I imagined Zephyr would’ve looked like in her natural twenties, though- a shorter, modest figure with those stunning green eyes and flowing dirty-blonde hair.
 Whoever this chick was, she was definitely related.

 “Nice to meet you, Jeane,” I said, casually placing my blade over my shoulder and turning to face her completely.
 “Do you know who I am?”